It’s been a few months since our last article about carrying out remote assessments.

 Every organisation has requirements for staying safe during Covid.
-In addition, mandatory requirements laid down by State and Federal Government must be considered.
+In addition, consider mandatory requirements laid down by State and Federal Governments.

 For this reason, assessors may not be able to see everything they would like to.
 You may not be able to carry out video activities in a clean room or in an area which contains equipment that’s highly flammable.